-When the work being done is only on the upper side of the PLAN view for a project such as a widening, barrier rail replacement, or retaining wall, a MIRRORED ELEVATION shall be used.
+When the work being done is only on the upper side of the PLAN view for a project such as a widening, barrier rail replacement, or retaining wall in roadway fills, a MIRRORED ELEVATION shall be used.
+In addition, MIRRORED ELEVATION should be used for retaining walls which are placed in roadway cuts, along the bottom of the PLAN view.
 The MIRRORED ELEVATION is the view as if reflected in a mirror, with the stationing shown from left to right.

 A DEVELOPED ELEVATION is used when the radius or bend of a structure is such that a projected elevation would not show an accurate view of the structure.
 The DEVELOPED ELEVATION shows the true length of the structure as though it were on a straight line.
-Use a DEVELOPED ELEVATION view for Pedestrian Over Crossing (POC) structures, bridges, and retaining walls that are not straight.
+Use a DEVELOPED ELEVATION view for Pedestrian Overcrossing (POC) structures, bridges, and retaining walls that are not straight.

 For curved structures in which work is done on the upper side of the PLAN view, this elevation view shall be titled "DEVELOPED MIRRORED ELEVATION."
+This may also be used for retaining walls which are placed in roadway cuts, along the bottom of the PLAN view.